(866) 615-9507

 Understanding ERISA Bonds

 ERISA, which stands for the Employee Retirement Income Security Act, is a federal law that sets required standards for most retirement and health plans voluntarily established in private industry.
 An ERISA bond, also known as an ERISA fidelity bond, is a type of insurance required by this law to protect employee benefit plans from losses due to fraud or dishonesty.
+Understanding what an ERISA bond entails is essential for ensuring the security of your benefits.

 What Does an ERISA Bond Cover?